archlinux/aur/README.md

 # PKCS #11 driver for CryptoTech smart cards

-This repository holds instructions for building an Arch Linux package for propieatary PKCS #11 driver for CryptoTech smart cards by CryptoTech.
+This repository holds instructions for building an Arch Linux package for proprietary PKCS #11 driver for CryptoTech smart cards by CryptoTech.

 ## Pushing to AUR